| |

 Should the company pay superannuation?
 Should the company be responsible

 for the medical expenses caused by Chernobyl radiation?
+A Again, one more subject for

 a separate research, and again just general features.
 An employer